 Creating a Computer Security Incident Response Team

-This one-day course is designed for managers and project leaders who have been tasked with implementing a computer security incident response team (CSIRT).
+This one-day course is designed for managers and project leaders who have been tasked with implementing a computer security incident response team (CSIRT) or similar capability.
 This course provides a high-level overview of the key issues and decisions that must be addressed in establishing an incident management capability.
 The course can also be used as an introduction to incident management and CSIRT activities, responsibilities, and services for incident handlers and also for those who work with incident handlers.
-As part of the course, attendees will develop an action plan that can be used as a starting point in planning and implementing their CSIRT.
+As part of the course, attendees will develop an action plan that can be used as a starting point in planning and implementing their specific capability.

 The course is composed of lectures and class exercises.
-Participants will learn the requirements for establishing an effective CSIRT, the various organizational models for a CSIRT, the variety and level of services that can be provided by a CSIRT (based on the FIRST CSIRT Services Framework), and the types of resources and infrastructure needed to support a team.
-Additionally, attendees will identify policies and procedures that should be established and implemented when creating a CSIRT.
+Participants will learn the requirements for establishing an effective CSIRT, the various organizational models for a CSIRT, the variety and level of services that can be provided by a CSIRT (based on the FIRST CSIRT Services Framework), and the types of resources and infrastructure needed to support a capability.
+Additionally, attendees will identify policies and procedures that should be established and implemented when creating such an entity.

 Attendees may also want to register for the three-day companion course, Managing Computer Security Incident Response Teams.

-- current and prospective CSIRT managers; C-level managers such as CIOs, CSOs, CROs; and project leaders interested in establishing or starting a CSIRT
+- current and prospective CSIRT managers; C-level managers such as CIOs, CSOs, CROs; and project leaders interested in establishing, starting, or understanding a CSIRT

-- other staff who interact with CSIRTs, incident management capabilities, or incident handlers and would like to gain a deeper understanding of how CSIRTs operate.
-For example, CSIRT constituents; higher-level management; media relations, legal counsel, law enforcement, human resources, audit, or risk management staff
+- other staff who interact with CSIRTs, incident management capabilities, or incident handlers and would like to gain a deeper understanding of how each operates.
+For example, CSIRT constituents, higher-level management, media relations, legal counsel, law enforcement, human resources, audit, insider risk, or risk management staff

 This course will help participants to

-- understand the requirements for establishing an effective CSIRT
+- identify the requirements for establishing an effective CSIRT or incident management capability

-- strategically plan the development and implementation of a new CSIRT
+- strategically plan the development and implementation of a new capability

-- highlight issues associated with assembling a responsive, effective team of computer security professionals
+- highlight issues associated with assembling a responsive, effective team of cybersecurity or incident handling professionals

 - identify policies and procedures that should be established and implemented